 Fayetteville, North Carolina, established in 1783, is known today mostly for its Fort Bragg Army Base, but during the post-Revolutionary era Fayetteville was an economic and political juggernaut in North Carolina.
 Located near the Cape Fear River and “cross creeks”, “Fayetteville was a logical spot for early inland development” (JSL 5).
 This fact allowed Fayetteville to become the prime commercial trade outlet for both eastern and western Carolina.

 As Fayetteville’s economic influence and prospect grew, so did Fayetteville’s political influence and aspiration.
 Fayetteville hosted the North Carolina Constitutional Convention where on November 21st, 1789, the Constitution was signed.
 America’s first public college, the University of North Carolina at Chapel Hill, was chartered in Fayetteville as well as the “act of cession which led to the formation of Tennessee…” (JSL 10).
-So when the politicians and public began to ask questions about a permanent location for the states capitol the answer was simple really, Fayetteville.
-But, as you know, Fayetteville is not the state capitol.
+So when the politicians and public began to ask questions about a permanent location for the states capitl the answer was simple really, Fayetteville.
+But, as you know, Fayetteville is not the state capitAl.
 However, do you know why?

 In post-Revolutionary North Carolina, Fayetteville had the political power but yet did not succeed in their bid at becoming home to North Carolina’s government.
 Why is this so?
 Politics is a dirty game.
-One in which many people, politicians, industries and interests invest stake in and therefore all have a say in what occurs I will explain later how the dirty game of politics led to Raleigh becoming the state capitol.
+One in which many people, politicians, industries and interests invest stake in and therefore all have a say in what occurs I will explain later how the dirty game of politics led to Raleigh becoming the state capital.

 To better understand why Fayetteville had become the political, economic juggernaut within North Carolina you have to understand Fayetteville’s historical origins.
 Originally, “Fayetteville was a settlement of a shipload of Highland Scotch near the mouth of Cross Creek in 1736.
 Cross Creek was so named because it was the resultant of the two creeks which meet in the valley between the western and eastern part of Grove Street” (Oates 1).
 The Highland Scott’s had stumbled upon fertile soil that was perfect for cultivation because of its location near the river.
 Its location also made it a viable trade post in North Carolina’s East and West regions.